 But for now, with a growing market and a sense of purpose in our work – yeah – we will probably be working a lot with accessibility 😀

 What would you do here?

-You can read more about those roles in the links.
 No matter what role you have when entering the company you will be expected to run this company together with us.
 That means you will never again be able to say “Someone should fix this!” or “That’s not in my job description”.
 If you want something changed – you have the power and the means to change it here!
 Need help – ask!
 We are very helpful and understanding – not everyone has run a company before!

 Need some time to study before starting an assignment?
 Do it!
 Need to take an online course to be able to take on a new responsibility – do it!

 We care more about finding the right people to join the team than if you have the right skills on your CV, one can always learn those!

 Here is a long list of professional and personality traits we value highly at Axess Lab.
 If you identify with many of them that’s a great first step – but you don’t have to align with all of them!